S.Korea's POSCO C&C says to end Myanmar military-backed joint venture

 SEOUL, April 16 (Reuters) - POSCO Coated & Color Steel Co Ltd (POSCO C&C) 058430.KS said on Friday it will end its joint venture with Myanmar Economic Holdings Public Co Ltd (MEHL), a firm controlled by the military in Myanmar which took control of the country in February.

-"We hope that our steel business will continue to contribute to improving Myanmar's residential environment and revitalising the economy," POSCO C&C said.
+"We hope that our steel business will continue to contribute to improving Myanmar's residential environment and revitalising the economy," POSCO C&C said in a statement.

 Reuters previously reported that POSCO C&C, an affiliate of steelmaker POSCO 005490.KS, was reviewing how to end the venture.
 POSCO booked about 2 billion won ($1.77 million) in profit last year from the steel business in Myanmar.